Things to do in & near Ipoh

 Image credit: @pauseitwithtea via Instagram

 Some highly recommended spots by locals to visit for kaw white coffee are Sun Yuan Foong and Nam Heong.
-These kopitiams are both located on Jalan Bandar Timah, and can get crowded especially on weekends.
-Patrons often have the coffee with other breakfast staples, likes chee cheong fun, kaya butter toast, and egg tarts.
+These kopitiams are both located in Jalan Bandar Timah, and can get crowded especially on weekends.
+Patrons often have white coffee from these spots with other breakfast staples, such as chee cheong fun, kaya butter toast, and egg tarts.

 At Nam Heong, the flaky egg tarts are something of a star too – they are freshly baked, and sold at RM2.60 per piece.